Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Someone who wants to buy a home or a business leverages the cash they have by adding others’ (typically, the bank’s) cash to it.
-The buyer’s cash may have bought them a mobile home but not the four-bedroom, two-story they desire.
-People using leverage get far more for the share they put in.
+Someone who wants to buy a home or a business leverages the cash they have by adding others’ (typically, the bank’s in the form of a loan) cash to it, similar to a joint venture.
+The buyer’s cash may have bought them a mobile home but not the four-bedroom, two-story they desire, so they leverage additional cash to meet their financial goal.
+People using leverage get far more for the share they put in, with the right business proposal.
 If leverage didn’t exist, mobile home parks would cover residential areas far more than they do today.

-Because leveraging means to expand rewards for every outlay, this term can apply to all kinds of concepts beyond debt and investing.
-Consider how it is used in the Forbes article, “10 Power Women Who Leveraged Sports In Business.”
+Because leveraging means expanding rewards for every outlay, this term can apply to all kinds of concepts beyond debt and investing.
+Creative entrepreneurs use leverage in business to build skills, techniques, and relationships that expand their network to get ahead.
+Consider how leveraging is used in the Forbes article, “10 Powerful Women Who Played Team Sports.”
 There, Forbes writes that:

 – Irene Rosenfeld, Chairman of Kraft Foods,